Join Heads Up

 Find out more about joining here.

 This three-step tool is designed to help you weigh up all the issues.
-While you'll receive a summary at the end based on how you rate your pros and cons, the main aim of this exercise is to get you thinking about your personal circumstances and what will work best for you.
+While you'll receive a summary at the end, the main aim of this exercise is to get you thinking about your personal circumstances and what will work best for you.

 If you have registered on the website and set up a Heads Up profile, you can save your selection at any point and revisit it again in the future.

 If you decide to go ahead and tell your employer, our conversation planner can help you figure out what you want to say.

 While everyone’s situation is unique, there are a number of factors that are useful to consider.
 You can remove any that don’t apply to you by clicking on the cross and use the ‘add more’ button to write your own.

 If I let my manager know about my condition, we can discuss changes to my job like reduced hours or a different schedule – these could help me keep working or support my recovery.